RamPanpalia/rampanpalia/README.md

 - Deployed using **Docker, AWS (EC2, S3), Nginx**
 - Implemented secure authentication using Next.js

-⚠️ Repo is private, but happy to walk through architecture/design if needed.
+⚠️ Repo is private, but you can experience it at cviere.com

 ---